 Published by Blindskills, DIALOGUE is a quarterly magazine primarily written by and for people with visual impairments.
 DIALOGUE is available in several formats including large print, cassette, braille, e-mail, and new NLS- compatible digital cartridge.
 Every issue includes tips on adapting to life with low vision, techniques for easier daily living, career interviews, recreation and sports, technology reviews, and descriptions of new products and services designed for people with visual impairments.

-TEACHING Exceptional Children (TEC) features research-to-practice information and materials for classroom use, as well as current issues in special educational teaching and learning.
+TEACHING Exceptional Children (TEC) features research-to-practice information and materials for classroom use, as well as current issues in special education teaching and learning.
 Published 6 times per year.
-Includes latest data on instructional technologies, strategies, procedures, and techniques with applications to students with exceptionalities.
+Includes the latest data on instructional technologies, strategies, procedures, and techniques with applications to students with exceptionalities.